Hike the North Table Mountain Ecological Reserve

 Many Waterfalls Cross-Country Loop

-If you’re not willing to get wet and muddy, then the Many Waterfalls Cross-Country Loop is not the trail for you...but then you’d be missing out on a seriously beautiful hike.
+The Many Waterfalls Cross-Country Loop is not the trail for anyone not willing to get wet and muddy…but they’ll be missing out on a seriously beautiful hike.
 Taking you around Table Mountain during the rainy season, this loop will have at least nine waterfalls, with 14 flowing within a few days of a major rainstorm and all of them dry during the summer.
 It’s a fleeting beauty worth seeing.
 Enjoy the most waterfalls January and February and then the wildflowers February through mid-April.
-It is easy to get lost on the cross-country trail, so we recommend downloading the free Avenza Maps app and the Many Waterfalls Trail map before your hike so that you can follow the GPS coordinates in real-time on your hike.
+It is easy to get lost on the cross-country trail, so we recommend downloading the free Avenza Maps app and the Many Waterfalls Loop trail map before your hike so that you can follow the GPS coordinates in real-time on your hike.

 Key Info